sftcd/openssl/esnistuff/echo.md

 The encch branch has a hacked-together prediction of how ECHO might work.
 These notes are the start of a non-haccky equivalent.

-## Overview of Current State (20200206)
+## Overview of Current State (20200217)

 On the client side, I messed with ``ssl/statem/statem_clnt.c`` adding a ``tls_construct_encrypted_client_hello()`` function, which (for now) repeats all of ``tls_construct_client_hello()`` (to construct the inner CH) before re-doing the process to make the outer CH.
-The only inner/outer variance so far is the SNI differs, the ESNI extension in the inner has the esni-nonce, a padding extension may be added (see below) and the ENCCH extension is added to the outer.
+The inner/outer differences are described in the table below, but in the main: the SNI and ALPN may differ, the ESNI extension in the inner has the esni-nonce, a padding extension may be added (see below) and the ENCCH extension is added to the outer.
+If a PSK is being used, that is only present in the inner CH.
 The actual encryption calls are made within the ENCCH client to server handler.
 Otherwise all extension values are copied from the inner to outer CH when constructing the latter.